uafgeotools/cube_conversion/README.md

 cube_conversion
 ===============

-This command-line tool converts DATA-CUBE<sup>3</sup> files into miniSEED files of a desired length of time with specified metadata.
+This command-line tool converts DiGOS DATA-CUBE<sup>3</sup> files into miniSEED files of a desired length of time with specified metadata.
 Output miniSEED files are ready for IRIS upload and have units of Pa.
 The tool can differentiate between channels for 3 channel DATA-CUBE<sup>3</sup> files and optionally extract